mmesiti/git-collaborative/content/guide.md

 The main change is that I am adding a little more content.

-My impression is that in coderefinery workshops the pace is a bit relaxed, and more could be done in a in-person setting
+My impression is that in CodeRefinery workshops the pace is a bit relaxed, and more could be done in a in-person setting
 (which is the plan here).